BadMagic100/CanIUpgradeBeatSaber/README.md

 on how to do this.
 If you're using a virtual environment, activate it.
 Run `> pip install -r requirements.txt` to install the required libraries.

-### Usage
+## Usage

+You can use the provided batch script `run_gui.bat` to run the UI with sensible defaults.
+Since the file is downloaded from the internet, you may need to allow it past Windows Defender.
+If you're not comfortable doing this

 Open a command line to the location of the script.
 See [above](#commandLine) for details on how to do this.
 If you're using a virtual environment, activate it.
-First, you'll need to install additional dependencies.
-Run `> pip install -r requirements.txt`.
 Then run the following command, which will provide more information about the program:
 `> python upgrade_check.py --help`.
 This includes details on how to use each argument and whether they are required.

-On your first usage of the script, you'll need to provide your Beat Saber installation, like
+On your first usage of the script, you'll be prompted for the location of yoru Beat Saber installation.
+It should be the folder containing the file `Beat Saber.exe` (mine is `D:\Program Files\Steam\steamapps\common\Beat Saber` for example).
-this:
-`> python upgrade_check.py --install-path "D:\Program Files\Steam\steamapps\common\Beat Saber"`

 Your path may be different, and you can find it in Mod Assistant if you're stuck.
-Note the quotes around the path, since it contains spaces.

-After the initial run, you no longer need to provide this flag, and can just run
+After the initial run, the program will remember this for you.
-`> python upgrade_check.py`.